 In addition to listening for connections from web browsers, the proxy server listens for connections from the admin client on a separate port.
-When the admin client wants to connect to the proxy server, it opens an SSL connection to the proxy on its hostname and admin port and transmits a username and password.
-The proxy server then consults its password file (specified at startup and stored on disk using authenticated encryption) and authenticates the user.
+When the admin client wants to connect to the proxy server, it opens an SSL connection to the proxy on its hostname and admin port and transmits a password.
+The proxy server then consults its password file (specified at startup and stored on disk) and authenticates the user.